-(b) Ecosystem Functions-Nothing in this paragraph shall prevent Granting Owner/Owner from developing ecosystem functions on the Property including, but not limited to, carbon sinks, stream bank restoration, biodiversity mitigation, carbon sequestration and wetland and stream mitigation (other than creation of wetlands from historically upland property, such as hillsides or sites with no more than one of the following: current or historical evidence of hydric soils, hydrophytic vegetation, or wetland hydrology), provided that such developments are not in conflict or inconsistent with the conservation purpose of or the restrictions set forth in this Easement and that prior written approval for same shall have been obtained from Land Trust.
-Land Trust is not responsible for monitoring any such activities for compliance with permit(s) therefore, and Land Trust has no obligation to enforce the permits.
+(b) Ecosystem Functions-Nothing in this paragraph shall prevent Granting Owner/Owner from developing ecosystem functions on the Property, consistent with the provisions governing land use set forth in this Easement, including, but not limited to, carbon sinks, stream bank restoration, biodiversity mitigation, carbon sequestration and wetland and stream mitigation (other than creation of wetlands from historically upland property, such as hillsides or sites with no more than one of the following: current or historical evidence of hydric soils, hydrophytic vegetation, or wetland hydrology), provided that such developments are not in conflict or inconsistent with the conservation purpose of or the restrictions set forth in this Easement and that prior written approval for same is obtained from Land Trust.
+Land Trust is not responsible for monitoring any such activities for compliance with permit(s) therefor, and Land Trust has no obligation to enforce the permits.

 Commentary.
 This and the following (b) paragraphs use both Granting Owner/Owner to encourage consideration whether the Granting Owner wishes to reserve these rights personally or wishes them to be available for exercise by future owners.
 Consider whether to address limitations on surface activities as carbon sequestration could involve piping and wells.
-Alternatively, cut the opening words and begin with "Granting Owner/Owner may, consistent with the provisions governing use of the land, develop ...."
+Alternatively, cut the opening words and begin with "Granting Owner/Owner may develop" Consider whether to limit these activities to a portion of the Property.
+Also, consider whether to retain the rights in Land Trust, or split them between Owner and Land Trust, or retain them in the Granting Owner (and family) but provide for them to belong to Land Trust when the land is transferred to a new owner or out of the family.
+Each transfer option has risks and potential enforcement problems.
+The most difficult may be stripping the rights on transfer to a successor owner.
+If rights remain with the family until transfer to a nonfamily member, the easement will need to define who is a family member (perhaps by reference to probate and inheritance laws).
+If the transfer is not automatic, then issues may arise in completing the transfer if the rights have become valuable.